Spissable/spiss.dev/content/blog/arch-linux/index.md

 ### Boot from USB
 **Make sure to boot from USB using UEFI - this is required by systemd-boot!**

-### Set desired keymap
+### Set the desired keymap
 `loadkeys en_US-utf8`

 ### (Optional) Connect to wifi
 `wifi-menu`

-Once done it can take some seconds - confirm it worked using ping
+Once done it can take some seconds - confirm it worked using _ping_

 `ping 1.1.1.1`